sagarswamirao/publisher/README.md

 ## Architecture Overview

 Publisher provides a way to serve, explore, and interact with Malloy semantic models, making them readily available for both human analysis and AI consumption.
-It consists of three main components: the Publisher Server (backend, now including MCP support), the Publisher SDK (UI components), and the Publisher App (a reference implementation).
+It consists of three main components: the Publisher Server (APIs & backend, now including MCP support), the Publisher SDK (UI components), and the Publisher App (a reference data app implementation).

-The image below illustrates the composition of these different components.
+The image below illustrates the composition of the Publisher's components and the tools & applications it can support.
 <center>
 <img src="publisher.png" width=400>
 </center>